limpyd/redis-limpyd-jobs/README.rst

 A string (``InstanceHashField``, indexed), used by the ``add_job`` method to find the queue in which to store it.
-Many queues can have the same name, but different priorities.
+Many queues can have the same names, but different priorities.

 This name is also used by a worker to find which queues it needs to wait for.